On this page

 Program Functions

-- Joint training organized and supervised by Multnomah County EMS, to help fire and ambulance paramedics apply medical protocols consistently.
+Organized and supervised by Multnomah County EMS, to help fire and ambulance apply medical protocols consistently.

-- Training coordinated by EMS is aimed at producing a higher level of standardization and an enhanced practice knowledge for all professionals providing emergency medical services.
+Aims to produce a higher level of standardization and an enhanced practice knowledge for all professionals who provide emergency medical services.

 Ambulance Contract Compliance